ChenJunren-Lab/Neighborhood-Self-Dissimilarity-Attention/README.md

 ## NSDA-augmented Network
 We integrate NSDA on four established neural networks for medical image segmentation:
 - U-Net: The code is available at `NSDA-augmented-UNet.py`.
 - TransUNet: The code is available at `NSDA-augmented-TransUNett.py`.
+It script requires the following Python files as dependencies:
+    - vit_seg_configs.py
+    - vit_seg_modeling.py
+    - vit_seg_modeling_resnet_skip.py
 - UNeXt: The code is available at `NSDA-augmented-UNeXt.py`.
 - TinyU-Net: The code is available at `NSDA-augmented-TinyUNet.py`.